satyaki-das-usc/svdt_eval/README.md

 Merge content of ```<dataset_root>/detection_result.json``` and ```<dataset_root>/ignore_list_detection_result.json``` then write the merged detection results to ```<dataset_root>/detection_result.json```.

 ----------------------------------------------------------------------
+## Next, we generate the perturbations for VFs and Graph-based SFs

 Run: ```PYTHONPATH="." python src/targeted_perturbation.py```

 Output: ```<dataset_root>/perturbation_result.json``` and ```<dataset_root>/<feat_name>/source-code``` for every `feat_name` in the list of VFs where the pertrubed samples are stored.